 Can I Take a Day Trip to Malibu?

 Yes, absolutely!
 A Malibu day trip is an excellent way to explore the Pacific Coast.
-Using our list of cool things to do in Malibu, you could plan a perfect one day in Malibu, CA!
+It is easy to plan what to do in Malibu for a day with our list of cool things to do in Malibu, California.

 Do I Need a Rental Car for Malibu Sightseeing?